samstone512/samstone512/README.md

 - 🔭 I’m currently working on my SecondBrain Project

-- 🌱 I Love Learning, currently I'm learning Chinese (我正在学习中文)
+- 🌱 I Love Learning, and currently I'm learning Chinese (我正在学习中文)

-- ❓ Ask me about anything related to MERN stack and related technologies

-- ⚡ Fun fact: I am not a programer I am just use programing language
+- ❓ Fun fact: I am not a programer I am just using AI to code.
+People call it **VIBE CODING**, whatever

+- ⚡ Despite the fact that my academic degree is in mechanical engineering, I spend most of my life in electronics, robotics technologies and art

+- 🤙 So if you want to know me better, call me, but don't talk Chinese, I am learning

 <br/>